siggy/giostats/README.md

 ### Note: It's never safe to follow instructions like this

-If you do not trust executing random scripts snippets to your address bar (and you probably should not), have a look at the contents of [giostats.js](http://sig.gy/giostats/giostats.js).
-You can paste that code directly into your javascript console.
+If you do not trust executing random scripts in your address bar (and you probably should not), have a look at the contents of [giostats.js](http://sig.gy/giostats/giostats.js).
+You can paste that code directly into your JavaScript console.

 ## Open issues